Battell Park Historic District

-Battell Park Historic District is a historic public park and national historic district located at Mishawaka, St. Joseph County, Indiana.
+Battell Park Historic District is a historic public park and national historic district located at Mishawaka, Indiana.
 The district encompasses two contributing buildings, one contributing site, two contributing structures, and one contributing object in a public park.
 It was established in 1881, and subsequently developed with a Soldiers' War Memorial erected in 1884 and Classical Revival style bandshell erected in 1927.
 In 1936–1937, the Works Progress Administration added a five-tier, cascading rock garden with a waterfall, small pools, and arched bridge.

 It was listed on the National Register of Historic Places in 1996.